sedelmeyer/cc-pydata/docs/tutorial.rst

     exit

-For a more complete overview of how to use Pipenv for package and dependencies management, please see the Pipenv_ project page.
+For a more complete overview of how to use ``pipenv`` for package and dependencies management, please see the Pipenv_ project page.

 **Congratulations!** You've stood up a new PyData data science project template!